Brief Outline of the Iowa Office of Civil Rights Complaint Process

 INTAKE

-If the complaint is timely and alleges acts covered by the ICRA, a copy of the complaint is mailed to the Complainant and Respondent[s] (the person or organization named in the complaint).
-The complaint is also assigned a CP# and if applicable, an EEOC#.
-Information attached to the complaint will also be sent to the Respondent[s].
+If the complaint is timely and alleges acts covered by the Iowa Civil Rights Act (ICRA), we mail a copy of the complaint to the complainant and respondent(s) (the person or organization named in the complaint).
+Information attached to the complaint will also be sent to the Respondent(s).

-In addition to copies of the complaint, both Complainant and Respondent are sent questionnaires regarding the complaint and any relevant background information, usually within 10 days of the date the complaint is filed.
+In addition to copies of the complaint, both the complainant and respondent are sent questionnaires related to the allegations made in the complaint.
+The complaint and questionnaires are usually mailed within 10 days of the date the complaint is filed.

-The questionnaires are tailored to the specific basis and type of discriminatory act alleged.
-Respondents may answer the questionnaire and/or submit a position statement.
-Both parties are encouraged to provide any and all relevant documents, video or audio recordings.
+Parties may answer the questionnaire and/or submit a position statement.
+Both parties are encouraged to provide any and all relevant information, such as documents, video, or audio recordings.

-The parties are each given thirty (30) days to complete the questionnaire.
-Either party may request one (1) two week extension by calling the IOCR at 1-800-457-4416, 515-281-4121, or by emailing icrc@iowa.gov.
+Each party has thirty (30) days to complete the questionnaire.
+Either party may request a two-week extension by calling the IOCR at 1-800-457-4416, 515-281-4121, or by emailing icrc@iowa.gov.
 Extensions beyond two weeks will not be granted absent exigent circumstances.
-If a party needs assistance completing the questionnaire or has questions regarding their response, they should contact the IOCR for assistance by contacting the agency.
+If a party needs assistance completing the questionnaire or has questions regarding their response, they should contact the IOCR.

 MEDIATION